hjozwiak/tintin-kallisti-pack/README.md

 - autoheal: Show the people you are automatically healing. (see below)
 - autoheal add name: Add person to autoheal list. (see below)
 - autoheal remove name: Remove person from autoheal list. (see below)
-- autoheal self args: Set commands used to automatically heal yourself when your hitpoints drop below 50%.
+- autoheal self {args}: Set commands used to automatically heal yourself when your hitpoints drop below 50%. autobarkskin {args}: Recast barkskin when it drops. autobless {args}: Recast barkskin when it drops. autoffire {args}: Recast faerie fire when it drops.
+- autopick: Automatically try to pick closed doors.
+Requires pick lock.
+- autopoke {args}: that method of attack used when your group leader pokes or points at a target.
+(This is different then the poke or point social, pack users can use the p alias.)
-- autorecall args: Commands to be used when hitpoints drop below 20%. (see below)
+- autorecall {args}: Commands to be used when hitpoints drop below 20%. (see below)
 - autorescue: Show the people you are automatically rescuing. (see below)
 - autorescue add name: Add person to autorescue list. (see below)
 - autorescue remove name: Remove person from autorescue list. (see below)
-- autosanc (args): Triggers when sanctuary falls.
+- autosanc {args}: Triggers when sanctuary falls.
+- autoshape args: Automatically change to the given shape when shape change wears off.
-- autotumble: Causes you to tumble if you are set on fire.
+- autotumble: Causes you to tumble if you are set on fire or coated in acid.
-- autovigor (args): Triggers when vigor falls.
+- autovigor {args}: Triggers when vigor falls.
 - autowarcry: Renews warcry automatically.
+- autowarpaint color: Renews warpaint automatically with the specified color, azure, crimson, or mandrake.

 When in charge of protecting your comrades  in a group, it can be easy to miss someone being attacked until it's too late.
 To make things easier for you, we offer autorescue.
 You can rescue multiple people, just add them to the list as in autorescue add name.
 So, autorescue add jack;autorescue add jill will enable automatic rescuing for Jack and Jill.
 To turn it off, just type noautorescue.